qkzk/fm/development.md

       Clicking an unfocused window should only give the focus, not execute anything
 - [ ] remove MOCP control from fm ???
 - [ ] key which enter a mode should allow to leave it also.
+- [ ] display all specific binds for every mode with a key ?

 ## TODO